stevenelson35/stevenelson35.github.io/_posts/2021-08-12-return-to-muir-woods.md

 ![20210812_195029.jpg]({{site.baseurl}}/assets/media/20210812_195029.jpg)

-And drove to Muir Woods.
+Then we drove to Muir Woods.

 ![20210812_195234.jpg]({{site.baseurl}}/assets/media/20210812_195234.jpg)

-While having a snack before hiking the trails, we say a friendly chipmunk (an animal we don't see in Oviedo).
+While having a snack before hiking the trails, we saw a friendly chipmunk (an animal we don't see much in Oviedo).

 ![20210812_195558.jpg]({{site.baseurl}}/assets/media/20210812_195558.jpg)

-The we hiked.
+Then we hiked.

 ![20210812_102829.jpg]({{site.baseurl}}/assets/media/20210812_102829.jpg)

 ![20210812_195341.jpg]({{site.baseurl}}/assets/media/20210812_195341.jpg)